carloshsrosa/finance-plus/README.md

-# CS50 Finance Plus!
+# Flask Finance Project

-#### Video Demo:  <URL HERE>
-#### Description:
-This is a web project based on **Flask**, which simulates a finance app where users can manage fictional stocks.
-The project includes features like buying and selling stocks, transaction history, and checking real-time stock prices.
+This project is a web application built using **Flask**, a popular Python web framework.
+The application simulates a finance platform where users can manage fictional stocks.
+They can register for an account, log in, and perform various stock-related actions such as buying and selling stocks.
+Additionally, users can view the historical data of their transactions and check real-time stock prices.
+This project is designed to be a comprehensive learning experience, showcasing key concepts in web development, database management, and user authentication.

 ## Folder Structure

-- `flask_session/`: Directory where user sessions are stored.
-- `static/`: Contains static files like images and stylesheets.
-  - `favicon.ico`: Website icon.
-  - `l_heart_validator.png`: Image used in the project.
-  - `styles.css`: Stylesheet for the frontend.
-- `templates/`: Directory with HTML files used as templates for rendering.
-  - `apology.html`: Template to display error or apology messages.
-  - `buy.html`: Page for buying stocks.
-  - `chart.html`: Page to display charts.
-  - `history.html`: User's transaction history.
-  - `index.html`: Website homepage.
-  - `layout.html`: Main layout template of the project.
-  - `login.html`: User login page.
-  - `quote.html`: Page to check stock quotes.
-  - `register.html`: Page to register new users.
-  - `sell.html`: Page for selling stocks.
-  - `teste.html`: Test page (used for development or internal tests).
-- `app.py`: Main file of the Flask project, responsible for running the server and handling routes.
-- `databases.py`: Script related to the database, managing communication with the SQLite file.
-- `finance.db`: SQLite database that stores user and transaction information.
-- `helpers.py`: Helper functions used in the app to simplify operations.
-- `README.md`: This file.
+The project is organized into several directories and files, each serving a specific purpose.
+Below is a detailed description of the structure:

+- **`flask_session/`**: This directory is used to store user session data.
+In Flask applications, sessions are used to store information about the user across different requests.
+This directory plays a crucial role in maintaining user authentication and ensuring that users stay logged in as they navigate the website.
+Flask session data can be stored in different ways (cookies, server-side, or a database), depending on the configuration of the app.

+- **`static/`**: This directory contains all static files used by the application.
+Static files are resources that don’t change dynamically, such as images, stylesheets, and JavaScript files.
+These files are served directly to the client when requested.
+  - `favicon.ico`: The favicon is a small icon that appears next to the page title in the browser tab.
+This file defines the favicon for the site.
+  - `l_heart_validator.png`: This is an image file used within the application, potentially for branding or visual elements on the pages.
+  - `styles.css`: The main stylesheet for the project.
+This file contains CSS rules that define the layout, colors, fonts, and overall appearance of the application.
+By customizing this file, you can change the look and feel of the website to match your design preferences.

+- **`templates/`**: This folder contains all the HTML template files used by the Flask app.
+Flask uses the Jinja2 templating engine to render HTML templates dynamically.
+This allows the server to inject data into the HTML before sending it to the user's browser.
+Below are the specific templates used in the project:
+  - `apology.html`: This template is used to display error messages or apology responses when the user encounters an issue.
+For instance, if the user tries to access a page they do not have permission for or inputs invalid data, this page will display an appropriate error message.
+  - `buy.html`: This page is where users can buy stocks.
+It typically contains a form where the user enters the stock ticker and the number of shares they want to purchase.
+Once the user submits the form, the backend processes the transaction.
+  - `chart.html`: Displays charts for visualizing stock data.
+This could include graphs showing stock performance over time, helping users make informed decisions about buying or selling stocks.
+  - `history.html`: This template shows a user's transaction history, including all past stock purchases, sales, and the respective dates of each transaction.
+This is important for users to track their investment performance.
+  - `index.html`: The homepage of the application.
+This page is typically the first one users see after logging in.
+It might provide an overview of the user's portfolio, including current stock holdings and account balance.
+  - `layout.html`: The main layout template that all other pages inherit from.
+This file likely contains the common structure of the site, such as the header, footer, and navigation bar.
+It helps maintain a consistent look across all pages of the application.
+  - `login.html`: The login page where users can enter their credentials to access their accounts.
+This form submits the user's email or username and password to the backend for authentication.
+  - `quote.html`: This page allows users to check the real-time price of a stock.
+The user inputs a stock ticker symbol, and the app fetches and displays the latest price using an external API.
+  - `register.html`: The page where new users can sign up for an account.
+This form typically collects information like username, email, and password, which are stored in the database for future logins.
+  - `sell.html`: Similar to `buy.html`, this page is used to sell stocks.
+Users can select a stock they own and choose how many shares to sell.
+  - `teste.html`: This is likely a test page used during development for experimenting with new features or debugging.
+It can be repurposed for testing new functionality before deploying it to the main app.

+- **`app.py`**: The main entry point for the Flask application.
+This file defines the routes (URLs) for the app and connects them to the appropriate functions.
+Each function renders a template or returns data to the user.
+For example, there may be a route for the homepage (`/`), one for checking stock quotes (`/quote`), and others for buying and selling stocks.
+This file also contains the configuration settings for the app, including session management and database connections.

+- **`databases.py`**: This script manages the interactions between the Flask app and the database.
+It handles tasks such as querying the database for user data, inserting new transactions, and updating stock information.
+The project uses SQLite as its database, but this script can be adapted to work with other relational databases like PostgreSQL or MySQL if needed.

+- **`finance.db`**: The SQLite database file.
+This is where all user data, stock transactions, and other relevant information are stored.
+SQLite is a lightweight database, making it ideal for small projects or development environments.

+- **`helpers.py`**: This file contains helper functions that are used throughout the application to simplify code.
+For example, there may be a function to look up stock prices from an external API, a function to calculate the total value of a user's portfolio, or a function to handle user authentication.

+- **`README.md`**: This file, which provides an overview of the project and instructions for setting it up and running it.

-- `requirements.txt`: File with the Python dependencies needed to run the project.
+- **`requirements.txt`**: A list of all the Python dependencies required to run the project.
+By running `pip install -r requirements.txt`, all necessary libraries (such as Flask, requests, and any others) will be installed.

 ## Features

-- **Register and Login**: Allows users to sign up and log in to the system.
-- **Stock Quotes**: Users can check stock prices in real-time.
-- **Buy and Sell Stocks**: Users can simulate buying and selling stocks.
+This project offers several key features that make it a comprehensive stock trading simulator:

+1. **User Registration and Login**: Users can create an account and log in securely.
+This feature ensures that each user has their own personalized portfolio and transaction history.

+2. **Real-Time Stock Quotes**: Users can check the current price of any stock by entering its ticker symbol.
+This feature is likely powered by an external API that provides up-to-date stock information.

+3. **Buy and Sell Stocks**: Once logged in, users can buy and sell stocks.
+The app calculates the total cost (or profit) based on the number of shares and the stock's current price.
+Transactions are recorded in the user's history, and their account balance is updated accordingly.

-- **Transaction History**: Users can view a history of all transactions made.
+4. **Transaction History**: Users can view a detailed history of all their past transactions, including the date, stock ticker, number of shares, and the price at which they bought or sold the stock.

-- **Charts**: Displays charts for data visualization.
+5. **Data Visualization**: The app provides charts to help users visualize their stock performance over time, making it easier to track gains and losses.

 ## How to Run the Project

 ### Requirements

-- Python 3.7+
-- Flask
-- SQLite
+To run this project, you'll need the following:

+- **Python 3.7+**: This project is built using Python, so you need to have Python installed on your machine.
+- **Flask**: The web framework used for the project.
+You can install it via `pip`.
+- **SQLite**: The database used to store user and stock data.

-### Installation
+### Installation Steps

-1. Clone this repository to your local machine:
+1. Clone the repository to your local machine:
    ```bash
    git clone https://github.com/carloshsrosa/finance-plus.git